top of page

 Help us build HOPE

 Our goal is to raise $850,000 to renovate this abandoned property at 427 Scott Street, Bristol, Virginia.
-In partnership with BurWil Construction, this is what 427 Scott Street will look like:

 There is no doubt there is a behavioral health crisis and we hope to be part of the solution.
 We intend to provide behavioral health services in a nurturing environment working in conjunction with our medical health services.
 A warm hand-off from one service to the other increases the success of the process.